 Then, of course, there’s the stuffed variety, delicate little pillows filled with pumpkin and sage, wild mushrooms, or creamy ricotta cheese.
 It’s tortellini, the “mini-me” of tortelloni, that carries all the bold flavors of this Italian-inspired salad.

 Tortellini pasta salad is a frequent flyer at potlucks.
 You may have seen a creamy tortellini salad that uses mayonnaise and Italian dressing mix to coat a beautiful bowl of cheesy pasta.

 Pin it to your SALAD BOARD to save for later!

 Be Sure To Follow Gonna Want Seconds on Pinterest for more great recipes!

 Those simple tortellini salads are definitely tasty but really don’t satisfy the taste buds and tummy like mine does (plus I’m always a little worried about keeping anything mayo-based safely chilled at potlucks).
 My Tortellini Salad is a complete meal – packed with protein and vegetables, rich and zesty, sweet and peppery, with the wonderful chew of perfectly cooked tortellini in every fork full.

-As with most pasta, tortellini got its name from what it most resembled to Italian eyes, in this case little belly buttons.
+As with most pasta, tortellini got its name from what it most resembled Italian eyes, in this case, little belly buttons.

 While that reference isn’t necessarily one that makes you think of food :), the tiny, puckered pasta pieces do share a resemblance.
 Their unique shape is perfectly suited for hugging just about any sauce, and my Tortellini Salad Italian dressing fills all those little nooks and crannies with giant bites of flavor.